gabebrock/minimal/index.md

 The universe of cases my study seeks to explain includes U.S. urban police departments that use place-based predictive policing tools.
 While data limitations restrict me to a few cities in practice, I aim to develop theory and findings that are applicable across a broader set of technologically mediated law enforcement agencies.
 New York is a particularly compelling case because of its long history of stop-and-frisk, its early adoption of predictive policing tools, and its rich, publicly available policing and demographic datasets.
 The addition of a second city will test the generalizability of my claims and clarify which dynamics are unique to NYPD versus common across predictive policing systems.

 # Next Steps
+- **Find a Thesis Advisor**.
+I have a few leads, but I still need to find someone who is willing to work with me on this project.
+- **Confirm Second Case City**.
+I need to find another city that has comprable data availability and richness.
-- There are conflicting methodologies for delineating space for analysis.
+- **Finalize method for geospatial sectioning**.
+There are conflicting methodologies for delineating space for analysis.
 Whether intersections [1], [12] or spatial tiles [13], [14].
-Figuring out what method is better suited for racial analysis is a chief concern.
+- **Draft IRB Proposal**.
+I know the IRB rep said we probably wouldn't need Approval but I still need to draft an IRB proposal for the interviews with NYPD officers.
+- **Preliminary Descriptive Analysis**

-[1]	H. Duru and H. Akbas, “Measuring hot spots policing in non-research settings,” International Journal of Law, Crime and Justice, vol. 65, p.
+- [1]	H. Duru and H. Akbas, “Measuring hot spots policing in non-research settings,” International Journal of Law, Crime and Justice, vol. 65, p.
 100468, Jun.
 2021, doi: 10.1016/j.ijlcj.2021.100468.
-[2]	“A Closer Look at Stop-and-Frisk in NYC,” NYCLU.
+- [2]	“A Closer Look at Stop-and-Frisk in NYC,” NYCLU.
 Accessed: Feb.
 03, 2025.
 [Online].
-Available: https://www.nyclu.org/data/closer-look-stop-and-frisk-nyc
+Available: [](https://www.nyclu.org/data/closer-look-stop-and-frisk-nyc)
-[3]	Center for Constitutional Rights, “Floyd, et al. v.
+- [3]	Center for Constitutional Rights, “Floyd, et al. v.
 City of New York, et al.,” Center for Constitutional Rights, New York, NY, Feb.
 2025.
 Accessed: Feb.
 10, 2025.
 [Online].
-Available: https://ccrjustice.org/node/1765
+Available: [](https://ccrjustice.org/node/1765)
-[4]	A. G. Ferguson, The rise of big data policing: surveillance, race, and the future of law enforcement.
+- [4]	A. G. Ferguson, The rise of big data policing: surveillance, race, and the future of law enforcement.
 New York: New York University Press, 2017.
-[5]	K. Lum and W. Isaac, “To Predict and Serve?,” Significance, vol. 13, no. 5, pp. 14–19, Oct.
+- [5]	K. Lum and W. Isaac, “To Predict and Serve?,” Significance, vol. 13, no. 5, pp. 14–19, Oct.
 2016, doi: 10.1111/j.1740-9713.2016.00960.x.
-[6]	Barocas, Solon; Selbst, Andrew D, “Big Data’s Disparate Impact,” California Law Review, vol. 104, no. 3, pp. 671–732, 2016, doi: 10.15779/Z38BG31.
+- [6]	Barocas, Solon; Selbst, Andrew D, “Big Data’s Disparate Impact,” California Law Review, vol. 104, no. 3, pp. 671–732, 2016, doi: 10.15779/Z38BG31.
-[7]	R. Richardson, J. Schultz, and K. Crawford, “Dirty Data, Bad Predictions: How Civil Rights Violations Impact Police Data, Predictive Policing Systems, and Justice,” Feb.
+- [7]	R. Richardson, J. Schultz, and K. Crawford, “Dirty Data, Bad Predictions: How Civil Rights Violations Impact Police Data, Predictive Policing Systems, and Justice,” Feb.
 13, 2019, Rochester, NY: 3333423.
 Accessed: Feb.
 25, 2025.
 [Online].
-Available: https://papers.ssrn.com/abstract=3333423
+Available: [](https://papers.ssrn.com/abstract=3333423)
-[8]	J. Morganteen, “Report Confirms NYPD Crime Stats Manipulation,” The New York World, Jul.
+- [8]	J. Morganteen, “Report Confirms NYPD Crime Stats Manipulation,” The New York World, Jul.
 12, 2013.
 Accessed: Mar.
 27, 2025.
 [Online].
-Available: http://www.thenewyorkworld.com/2013/07/03/compstat/
+Available: [](http://www.thenewyorkworld.com/2013/07/03/compstat/)
-[9]	A. Chohlas-Wood and E. S. Levine, “A Recommendation Engine to Aid in Identifying Crime Patterns,” INFORMS Journal on Applied Analytics, vol. 49, no. 2, pp. 154–166, Mar.
+- [9]	A. Chohlas-Wood and E. S. Levine, “A Recommendation Engine to Aid in Identifying Crime Patterns,” INFORMS Journal on Applied Analytics, vol. 49, no. 2, pp. 154–166, Mar.
 2019, doi: 10.1287/inte.2019.0985.
-[10]	B. Holak, “NYPD’s Patternizr crime analysis tool raises AI bias concerns | TechTarget,” TechTarget.
+- [10]	B. Holak, “NYPD’s Patternizr crime analysis tool raises AI bias concerns | TechTarget,” TechTarget.
 Accessed: Mar.
 27, 2025.
 [Online].
-Available: https://www.techtarget.com/searchbusinessanalytics/news/252459511/NYPDs-Patternizr-crime-analysis-tool-raises-AI-bias-concerns
+Available: [](https://www.techtarget.com/searchbusinessanalytics/news/252459511/NYPDs-Patternizr-crime-analysis-tool-raises-AI-bias-concerns)
-[11]	P. Hunt, J. Saunders, and J. S. Hollywood, “Evaluation of the Shreveport Predictive Policing Experiment,” RAND Corporation, Jul.
+- [11]	P. Hunt, J. Saunders, and J. S. Hollywood, “Evaluation of the Shreveport Predictive Policing Experiment,” RAND Corporation, Jul.
 2014.
 Accessed: Mar.
 27, 2025.
 [Online].
-Available: https://www.rand.org/pubs/research_reports/RR531.html
+Available: [](https://www.rand.org/pubs/research_reports/RR531.html)
-[12]	E. S. Levine, J. Tisch, A. Tasso, and M. Joy, “The New York City Police Department’s Domain Awareness System,” Interfaces, vol. 47, no. 1, pp. 70–84, Feb.
+- [12]	E. S. Levine, J. Tisch, A. Tasso, and M. Joy, “The New York City Police Department’s Domain Awareness System,” Interfaces, vol. 47, no. 1, pp. 70–84, Feb.
 2017, doi: 10.1287/inte.2016.0860.
-[13]	New York Police Department, “Domain Awareness System (DAS): Impact and Use Policy,” New York Police Department, New York, N.Y., Apr.
+- [13]	New York Police Department, “Domain Awareness System (DAS): Impact and Use Policy,” New York Police Department, New York, N.Y., Apr.
 2021.
 Accessed: Mar.
 25, 2025.
 [Online].
-Available: https://www.nyc.gov/assets/nypd/downloads/pdf/public_information/post-final/domain-awareness-system-das-nypd-impact-and-use-policy_4.9.21_final.pdf
+Available: [](https://www.nyc.gov/assets/nypd/downloads/pdf/public_information/post-final/domain-awareness-system-das-nypd-impact-and-use-policy_4.9.21_final.pdf)
-[14]	M. Griffard, “A Bias-Free Predictive Policing Tool?: An Evaluation of the NYPD’s Patternizr,” Fordham Urban Law Journal, vol. 43, no. 1, pp. 43–70, 2019.
+- [14]	M. Griffard, “A Bias-Free Predictive Policing Tool?: An Evaluation of the NYPD’s Patternizr,” Fordham Urban Law Journal, vol. 43, no. 1, pp. 43–70, 2019.